This entry is part 11 of 11 in the series: ‘If the church were Christian’ (Gulley)

 Why expend our effort on saving people for an afterlife we don’t even know exists?

-(I’ve been reading, and referring to, Michael Kruger‘s comments about the book.
-So far (as of 15th December 2018), he hasn’t posted any thoughts about this final chapter.)
+I’ve been reading, and referring to, Michael Kruger’s comments about the book.

-As usual, there are some germs of truth in what Gulley writes.
+I find that there are in this chapters, as in previous chapters, some germs of truth in what Gulley writes.
 The unselfish kindness of some who do not share our evangelical faith can put to shame many of those who do.
 The old chestnut about being ‘too heavenly-minded to be any earthly good’ does not completely lack substance.

 But, overall, I find Gulley’s argument specious, and his approach tedious.